 I was talking to somebody recently and they said, “Carrie, have you always been so driven?
 Have you always had this work ethic?”
 I had to really think about that.

-Let’s take a look around at business owners and life builders that you consider a ‘success’ – the reason why they (& I) have the results we have is because we’re simply willing to do what others are not willing to do.
+Let’s take a look around at business owners and life builders that you consider a ‘success’ – the reason why they have the results they have is because they’re simply willing to do what others are not willing to do.

 One of my role models early in my business career, Pamela Waldrop Shaw from Bowling Green, Kentucky, said, “You need to be willing to do what others are not so that you will have a life that others will never have.”
 She also said, “Are you willing to work harder than you’ve ever worked in your life for two years of concentrated intense relentless action so that you never have to work quite that hard again in your life?”

 Well, I don’t know about you…I can do anything for two years.
-I can absolutely do anything for two years and my answer was a resounding, “Yes!”
+My answer was a resounding, “Yes!”